nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Adding a patient: `add`

 Adds a patient into idENTify.
+Note that we allow duplicate names for patients, but distinct patients with the same name must have different phone numbers to identify them.

 Format: `Format: add n/NAME p/PHONE_NUMBER [a/ADDRESS] [e/EMAIL] [t/TAG]…​`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-A patient can have any number of tags (including 0)
+A patient can have any 0 to 3 tags.
 </div>

 Examples: